 Consumers may not be aware of it, but frequently those who are looking for particular niche insurance are working with MGAs that can underwrite for the very specific risks of a circumstance or situation.
 For example, if you run a golf business, having a general liability policy isn’t going to cut it.
 And you certainly don’t want to deal with a full auto policy on your fleet of golf carts.

 That MGA may have various coverage options that are backed by a few different carriers.
-The point is that the MGA’s particular experiences and niche specialty allows it to underwrite an insurance policy tailored to your needs as opposed to you buying an expansive policy that covers a lot of unnecessary situations.
+The point is the MGA’s particular experiences and niche specialty allows it to underwrite a policy tailored to your needs as opposed to you buying an expansive policy that covers a lot of unnecessary situations.

 This aggressive growth and speedy activity of startups, mergers and acquisitions play into their heavy influence in insurtech.
 While MGAs have long been places of innovation for insurance policies and distinctive insurance underwriting, they are also a great place of enterprise for digital processes and new technologies.